fguillen/MDMagick/README.md

 # MDMagick

-Add MarkDown butttons and preview to any kind of input field.
+jQuery plugin to add MarkDown butttons and preview to any kind of input field.

 Check the [demo page](http://fguillen.github.com/MDMagick)